How to Draw Mario in MS Paint (Using Only a Mouse!) 🍄🎨

 Did you know you don't need expensive software like Photoshop or Procreate to make viral digital art?
 The "MS Paint Aesthetic" is taking over Pinterest and TikTok right now.
 It has that nostalgic, pixel-perfect vibe that you just can't get with modern filters.

-In this post, I’m going to show you exactly how I created this piece using the default Windows Paint app that comes free with your PC.
+In this post, I’m going to show you exactly how I constructed this Mario face using the default Windows Paint app.
+And the best part?
+I didn't even use a drawing tablet—this was done entirely with a mouse using shapes!

 Why MS Paint?